 Also during that 16-year span, Sacramento State players have combined for 73 all-academic selections, 50 all-conference awards (including 16 first team selections), three MVPs and four all-Pacific Region selections.
 One of those all-region players was outside hitter Lauren Kissell, who earned the prize in 2015 after averaging 4.12 kills per set to go along with a .305 hitting percentage.

 In fact, over the last 12 years, and every season of Volta’s head coaching tenure, the Hornets have had at least three Big Sky all-academic selections each year, including a program-best eight in 2008.
-Of the team’s six returners for the 2014 season, five had overall grade point averages of at least 3.175.
+Of the team’s 15 returners for the 2015 season, 12 have overall grade point averages of 3.0 or better.

-Impressively, of the 21 student-athletes that have expired their eligibility under Volta, 17 have graduated and three more are on pace to graduate during the 2014-15 academic year.
+In addition, of the 21 student-athletes that have expired their eligibility during Volta’s head coaching tenure, all 21 have graduated.